mannuelf/mannuelferreira.com_nextjs/_posts/avoid-the-an-import-path-cannot-end-with-ts-extension-error-in-vscode.md

 This will create a `settings.json` file in your `.vscode` folder.

-## 3. Next add some configurations.
+## 3. Next add some configurations

 They are: